Enlargement countries - energy statistics

 Highlights

-Solid fuels were the main source of primary energy production in 2020 in the candidate countries and potential candidates with the exception of Albania (petroleum products) and Turkey (renewables and biofuels).
+Solid fuels were the main source of primary energy production in 2021 in the Western Balkans and Türkiye, except for Albania and Türkiye, where it was dominated by renewables and biofuels.

 The article presents an overview of main energy indicators, notably primary energy production, trade of primary energy, and energy consumption, as well as information on the use of renewable energy sources for electricity generation.